UK Modern Slavery Act

 Fresnillo is the world's leading silver producer and one of Mexico's largest gold producers.
 The Company seeks to create value for stakeholders across precious metal cycles, focusing on high potential silver and gold projects that can be developed into low cost, world-class mines.

-Fresnillo purchases goods and services across all stages of the mining cycle, from exploration and construction to mining operations.
+Fresnillo purchases goods and services across all stages of the mining cycles, from exploration and construction to mining operations.
 Mining contractors are key partners, representing 65% of the Company’s workforce.
 In 2016, the Company paid over US$894 million to suppliers and contractors.
 Where possible, Fresnillo plc buys local goods and services to develop procurement opportunities and economic wealth within the communities where we operate.

 3. Modern Slavery Context in Mexico